Calistril 18, 4713 (Ordu-Aganhei, late night)

 “With the help of your friends,” Ameiko added.
 She’d been watching the reading quietly this whole time.
 “Don’t forget that.”

+Other than a hint of a smile, Koya ignored the interruption.
 “Normally we only interpret a few, key cards in the Tapestry.
 But in this case, most of them had something to say.
 What is the spell telling you?”
-Koya asked.

 I could feel its effects now, and was trying to characterize them.
 “I am being … encouraged … to use my wits.”